codegenixdev/drizzle-nextjs-tutorial/tutorial-script.md

-check script
-add additional description that why are we doing some of the things

 ## Video Script

-tutorial is fully focused on backend, sql and drizzle and if you are a backend developer you can completely follow the tutorial i don't want you to learn frontend here but for you to better understand the possibilities of drizzle orm with real world example and save time, i prepared only a frontend app template that relies on mock data only. there is no real backend or database here currently. we're gonna replace the mock with real in this tutorial.
+tutorial is fully focused on backend, sql and drizzle and if you are a backend developer you can completely follow the tutorial i don't want you to learn frontend here but for you to better understand the possibilities of drizzle orm with real world example and save time, i prepared only a frontend app template that relies on mock data only.

 if you want to follow:

 ```bash
 git clone -b frontend https://github.com/codegenixdev/drizzle-nextjs-tutorial.git
 ```

+there is no real backend or database here currently. we're gonna replace the mock with real in this tutorial.

 show .nvmrc